Signs of Dying

 - Hands, feet and legs may feel cool or cold to the touch.

-- Blood pressure gradually goes down and heart rate gets faster but weaker.
+- Blood pressure gradually goes down and heart rate gets faster but weaker and eventually slows down.

 - Fingers, earlobes, lips and nail beds may look bluish or light gray.